-The HCV genotype isn’t absolutely related to the rate of liver damage or the likelihood of eventually developing cirrhosis.
-However, genotype is a predictor of the outcome of treatment.
+The HCV genotype isn’t absolutely related to the rate of liver damage, or the likelihood of eventually developing cirrhosis.
+However, it can help predict the outcome of treatment.

-Genotype is a predictor of the outcome of anti-HCV therapy with interferon-based treatment regimens.
+The genotype can help predict the outcome of anti-HCV therapy with interferon-based treatment regimens.
 Genotype has also helped to determine treatment.
-In some formulations, the recommended doses of ribavirin and pegylated interferon (PEG) are specific for particular genotypes.
+In some formulations, the recommended doses of ribavirin and pegylated interferon (PEG) are for people with specific HCV genotypes.

-Many DAA drugs have been under development over the past decade.
-Each targets one of the handful of essential HCV proteins.
-The first two DAA drugs, boceprivir and telaprivir, were approved for use in the United States in 2011.
-Both target a particular type of HCV enzyme known as proteases.
+Many DAA drugs have been under development during the past decade.
+Each drug targets one of the handful of essential HCV proteins.
+The first two DAA drugs, boceprevir and telaprevir, got approval for use in the United States in 2011.
+Both target a particular type of HCV enzyme known as protease.
 These drugs are used in combination with PEG/ribavirin.

-Both of these new medications are most effective against HCV genotype 1.
-They’re moderately effective versus genotype 2, and not effective for genotype 3.
+Both of these new medications are most effective for HCV genotype 1.
+They’re moderately effective for genotype 2, and not effective for genotype 3.
 Initially, they were only approved for use in people with genotype 1 HCV in combination with PEG/ribavirin.

-Since then, additional DAA drugs have been approved for use in conjunction with PEG/ribavirin.
+Additional DAA drugs have been approved for use along with PEG/ribavirin.
 These newer drugs target several additional HCV proteins.
 One of these drugs is sofosbuvir.

-Sofosbuvir has a very high potency for to suppress viral replication, regardless of genotype (among those studied).
-Due to the drug’s success, Europe has recently changed its treatment guidelines.
-They now recommend a 12-week course of treatment for all uncomplicated HCV patients who have not been previously treated.
+Sofosbuvir has a very high potency for suppressing viral replication, regardless of genotype (among those studied).
+Due to the drug’s success, Europe recently changed its treatment guidelines.
+It now recommends a 12-week course of treatment for all people with uncomplicated HCV who have not been previously treated.

 With sofosbuvir, the FDA also approved the first interferon-free combination therapy (sofosbuvir plus ribavirin).
-This therapy is used for 12 weeks in genotype 2 patients, or 24 weeks in genotype 3 patients.
+This therapy is used for 12 weeks in people with genotype 2, or 24 weeks in people with genotype 3.

-Because a protein’s active site is relatively consistent between different genotypes, how well a particular DAA agent works is affected by where on the target protein it binds.
-The effectiveness of those agents that bind most directly to the protein’s active site are least likely to be impacted by virus genotype.
+Because a protein’s active site is relatively consistent between different genotypes, how well a particular DAA agent works is affected by where it binds on the target protein.
+The effectiveness of those agents that bind most directly to the protein’s active site is least likely to be affected by virus genotype.

 All DAA drugs suppress ongoing HCV replication, but they don’t eject the virus from its host cell.
 They also don’t remove infected cells.
-This job is left to the patient’s immune system.
+This job is left to the person’s immune system.

 The variable effectiveness of interferon treatment indicates that the immune system is able to clear cells infected with some genotypes better than those infected by others.

-Aside from genotype, there are many variables that can impact the likelihood of treatment success.
+Aside from genotype, there are many variables that can affect the likelihood of treatment success.
 Some of the more significant ones include: